 Regarding new arrangements, careful consideration of those benefits that still provide Income Tax and NIC savings should be investigated.
-Whilst many employees may not have enthusiasm for cycling, most would be agreeable to increased pension funding or, if applicable, help with childcare costs.

 In the case of owner managed companies, where the employer and employee are basically the same person(s), there is an opportunity to re-examine salary sacrifice arrangements to optimise benefits for both parties.